vanaiduong/portfolio/jpl_summer2019.md

 **NASA JPL’s Rover Sequencing and Visualization Program (RSVP):**

 In collaboration with NASA Jet Propulsion Laboratory’s Rover Sequencing and Visualization Program (RSVP) group, this speech-to-text system was implemented to expand high-level the rover mobility activity (macro) to the Rover Sequencing Editor (RoSE) and simulated with 3D graphics in HyperDrive.
-As an extension of this project, these commands were also sent to the HoloLens OnSight environment to be simulated in an augmented reality environment as well
+By connecting to JPL's RSVP system, these commands can further be sent to virtual reality simulations, testbed rovers, and rovers in space as well.

 **Unmanned Air Vehicles (UAV) and Unmanned Ground Vehicles (UGV):**

-In collaboration with NASA Jet Propulsion Laboratory’s Innovation to Flight group, this speech-to-text system was implemented for Urban Air Vehicle (UAV) and Unmanned Ground Vehicle (UGV) control alongside a text-to-speech program for verification and validation of commands.
+In collaboration with NASA Jet Propulsion Laboratory’s Innovation to Flight group, this speech-to-text system was implemented to be easily implemented into different kinds of robots including but not limited to Urban Air Vehicles (UAV) and Unmanned Ground Vehicles (UGV).
+A text-to-speech program was developed for verification and validation of commands.